FlexyTools/Flexy.Docs/Flexy.GameFlow/README.md

 ## Flexy.GameFlow is

 Universal Hierarchical stater machine that will manage your
-game states, transitions,  in a so simple way you never seen before
+game states, transitions, in so simple way you never seen before

 ## Technical details